GeoNode/geonode/docs/src/development/api.md

 In this section, we are going to demostrate how GeoNode API can be utilized/integrated with other applications using Python.

 ## Resource Listing and Details
-As mentioned in previous chapters, GeoNode resources are categorized in different types e.g. datasets, maps, documents.
-Etc.
+As mentioned in previous chapters, GeoNode resources are categorized in different types e.g. datasets, maps, documents. etc.
 All available resources can be listed with API ``GET /api/v2/resources``.

 To obtain a single resource, a primary key is provided in the url.
 Eg ``GET /api/v2/resources/{resource.pk}``.